Blouinbishop/Student-Register-System/README.md

 # Student System
-Simple implementation of a student system to keep track of students and ID.
+ implementation of a student system to keep track of students and ID.
 ## Overview
 The Student System is a simple implementation in Java to keep track of students and their IDs.
 This system provides basic functionalities for adding, updating, and retrieving student information.